 Packing Ideas for Amtrak Bedrooms

-Here are a few things you can bring to enhance your trip!
+Here are a few things you can bring to make your trip more enjoyable.

-There are many ways to entertain yourself while on the train.
-You can always look out the window, chat with others, spend time with your travel buddy if you have one, take a nap, read, and more.
+There’s no shortage of ways to pass the time on the train.
+You can gaze out the window, chat with fellow passengers, spend time with a travel companion, nap, read a good book, and more.
 Here are some additional entertainment ideas for your Amtrak adventures.

 Refreshments

-I pack enough snacks for each leg of my journey in a small reusable bag that fits easily into my luggage.
-This method helps me save space and provides a great reason to explore the city where my flight has a layover.
+I like to pack enough snacks for each leg of my trip in a small reusable bag that fits neatly into my luggage.
+It saves space and keeps me from going hungry between meals.

-A refillable water bottle offers a convenient and environmentally friendly way to stay hydrated while saving money.
+A refillable water bottle is a convenient, eco-friendly way to stay hydrated and save a few bucks.

-You are permitted to consume alcohol only in your room or a friend’s room.
-If you wish to drink in other areas of the train, you must buy beverages in the cafe or dining car.
-If you’d like a post-meal drink, purchase it in the dining car and return it to your room.
+You can enjoy alcoholic beverages in your room or a friend’s room.
+If you’d like to drink in other parts of the train, purchase those beverages in the café or dining car.
+Want a post-meal drink?
+Grab it in the dining car and return it to your room to relax.

 Sleeping